JanGieseler/edaipynb/README.md

 ## FAQ
 ### pip install doesn't work
 Make sure you have the latest version of pip and setuptools

 ```>>> pip install --upgrade setuptools```

 ```>>> pip install --upgrade pip```

+### some packages are missing
+You should get most packages when you install `edaipynb`

+In addition, you will have to install plotly `conda install -c plotly plotly=4.4.1`